-Whether a patient’s need for rehabilitation treatment is related to surgery, trauma, or sports injuries, Dr. Andrew Kiper, Dr. Samuel Pare and Dr. Christian Koch of Lakeside Spine & wellness in the Ravenswood, Andersonville, and Lincoln Square area of Chicago, IL, are experienced in providing effective quality care.
+Whether a patient’s need for rehabilitation treatment is related to surgery, trauma, or sports injuries, Dr. Andrew Kiper, Dr. Samuel Pare and Dr. Ivette Mendez of Lakeside Spine & wellness in the Ravenswood, Andersonville, and Lincoln Square area of Chicago, IL, are experienced in providing effective quality care.
 Their expertise and skill in progressive rehab are sought out by patients throughout Chicagoland.

 Rehabilitation Q & A